Beer-Koala/Quoteslist/README.md

 #### Functional

-1. ActivityIndicator during loading (via protocol)
-2. Save the user's selected list and display it upon opening (currently, the first list is opened)
+1. Save the user's selected list and display it upon opening (currently, the first list is opened)
-3. Display a text (or image) placeholder if no stocks have been selected in the list
+2. Display a text (or image) placeholder if no stocks have been selected in the list

 #### Code-related